Vinaym2255/Automated-email-sender/README.md

 2. **Send Emails**: On submission, the app sends emails to persons who haven't done the payment yet and whose reminder date has passed, with the specified details.
 3. **Receive Feedback**: After sending, the app provides a summary indicating the status of each email sent (success or error).

-1. **Add Recipients**: Enter the recipient details in a form that includes columns for the recipient’s email, name, invoice number, amount due, due date, reminder date, and payment status.
-2. **Customize Emails**: Modify the email subject and body according to your needs.
-3. **Send Emails**: On submission, the app sends emails to persons  in bulk with the specified details.
-4. **Receive Feedback**: After sending, the app provides a summary indicating the status of each email sent (success or error).

 ## Technologies Used

 - **Python (Flask)**: Backend framework for the web application.